luvsense/my-odin-journey/Foundations/README.md

 ## Key Takeaways

-- **Feel free to add a few bullet points summarizing your biggest learnings from the Foundations course.**
+- **Will add a few bullet points summarizing my biggest learnings from the Foundations course.**

 ## Technologies Used